meetthefluxers/meetthefluxers.github.io/_posts/2024-6-01-findingourpurpose.md

 layout: post
 title:  Season One in the Making
 categories: news
 excerpt: Volunteer members of the FLUXNET Outreach Working Group first brainstormed the idea for a podcast in the summer of 2023.
-Our group of flux scientists wanted to share the opportunities and challenges associated with using flux science for real world applications.
+Our group of flux scientists wanted to share the opportunities and challenges associated with using flux science for real world applications...
 ---